Sec. 1 Purpose

-After review under Section 4 is complete, the department head shall submit a Reduction in Force Report to the Deputy Chancellor.
-The Deputy Chancellor shall approve, modify, or disapprove the report and notify the department head.
+After review under Section 4 is complete, the department head shall submit a Reduction in Force Report to the Chancellor or the Chancellor’s designee.
+The Chancellor or the Chancellor’s designee shall approve, modify, or disapprove the report and notify the department head.

 Sec.
 6 Re-employment Support

 The Office of Human Resources will provide re-employment support and assistance for any employees affected by elimination of their position, inclusive of information about job openings within the U.T.
 System Administration for which the employee might qualify and assistance in seeking other employment.

 Sec.
 7 Notice and Appeal for Affected Employees

 Employees who were terminated due to a reduction in force may take advantage of preferential procedures for rehire for a period of six months following termination.

 7.1 During a reduction in force, an employee occupying a terminated position shall be notified in writing as soon as possible, and preferably at least 60 days before termination.
 (Additional requirements may apply in situations that involve the federal Worker Adjustment and Retraining Notification Act).